-Depending on the degree option chosen by the student (thesis or non-thesis), in addition to the above-required graduate courses, additional graduate level credits are required.
-In general, for a non-thesis track, three 500-level elective credits must be completed; for a thesis track, there are no elective requirements, however, 6 thesis credits must be obtained.
+The degree option chosen by the student (thesis or non-thesis), will dictate the elective credit.
+In addition to the above-required graduate courses, for a non-thesis track, a minimum of six credits of 500-level elective credits must be completed; for a thesis track, elective credits are not required; 6 thesis credits must be obtained.